-Affordable budget Samsung tablet.
 It has 32GB of storage and 3GB of RAM, but it also comes in different configurations.
-Very sturdy aluminum finish that gives you great durability.
-It has 4x speakers, a headphone jack, a USB-C port & micro SD card slot.
+It has a sturdy aluminum finish that gives you great durability.
+It has 4x speakers, a headphone jack, a USB-C port & micro SD card slot, so you can expand it’s storage.
 It has an 80% screen-to-body ratio with symmetrical bezels.
 Bezels are big enough to rest your fingers on the edges while viewing the tablet in landscape mode and in portrait mode.
 The bezels are left as big as they are to avoid accidental touches.

-If you want a budget tablet that can play most games smoothly(all the light games, some heavy games are a bit laggy), do some basic tasks, spreadsheets, excel, emails, watch movies on a large display, read ebooks, listen to music, etc. and lasts an entire day if you use it moderately.
+If you want a budget tablet that can play most games smoothly(light games are great, heavy games are a bit laggy), do some basic tasks like sending emails, watch movies, read ebooks, listen to music, etc. and lasts an entire day if you use it moderately.
 So, if that sounds like something that you would be interested in, then get the Samsung Galaxy Tab A8.

 Samsung Galaxy Tab A8 Ratings